anandaworldwide/ananda-library-chatbot/TOKEN_SECURITY.md

 1. **JWT Token Authentication**

-   - Required for ALL frontend-to-backend API calls
+   - **REQUIRED for ALL frontend-to-backend API calls without exception**
+   - This includes login, logout, and all other API endpoints
    - Ensures only our frontend can access our backend APIs
    - JWT tokens are short-lived (15 minutes) and signed with the SECURE_TOKEN